source-academy/tools/contest-emailer/README.md

 Note: This repository needs cleanup

 ## Pre-requisites
-Update the files inside the students folder first.
+ - Update the files inside the students folder first.
+ - An AWS Access Key ID and AWS Secret Key with SES permission is required

 ## Program Extractor
 Run this to extract contest submissions and anonymize them.